From chrisbanes-skills

 Avoid multiple independent animate*AsState calls that should stay visually synchronized but can drift if specs or targets diverge.
 Older code may use updateTransition; prefer rememberTransition for new code.

-Use the official Choose an animation API tree when unsure.
+Use the official Choose an animation API tree when the table is not enough.
 Compressed rules:

 | Situation | Prefer |